Small Business Taxes & ManagementTM--Copyright 2020, A/N Group, Inc.

-A tax account transcript shows any later adjustments either you or the IRS made after the tax return was filed.
+A Tax Account Transcript shows any later adjustments either you or the IRS made after the tax return was filed.
 This transcript shows basic data--including marital status, type of return filed, adjusted gross income and taxable income.
 This transcript is available for the current tax year and up to 10 prior years using Get Transcript Online or Form 4506T-EZ.

 To request a tax return transcript through the mail, individual taxpayers should complete IRS Form 4506T-EZ, Short Form Request for Individual Tax Return Transcript.
 Form 4506T-EZ is only for individuals who filed a Form 1040 series return.
 Businesses, partnerships and individuals who need transcript information from other forms or need a tax account transcript must use the Form 4506T, Request for Transcript of Tax Return.

 You should receive your tax return transcript within 10 working days from the time the IRS receives your request.
 Allow 30 calendar days for delivery of a tax account transcript.

-If you still need an actual copy of a previously processed tax return, it will cost $50 per tax year and take much longer.
+If you need an actual copy of a previously processed tax return, it will cost $50 per tax year and take much longer.
 Complete Form 4506, Request for Copy of Tax Form, and mail it to the IRS address listed on the form for your area.
 Allow 75 days for actual copies of your return.
-Copies are generally available for the current year as well as the past six years.
+Copies are generally available for the current year as well as the past six years.<